github-af/SmartPGP/README.md

 ### Install the CA in OpenKeychain

-- Upload the CA certificate `PKI/certs/ca.cert.pem` on your phone;
+- Upload the CA certificate `PKI/certs/ca.cert.pem` to your phone;

 - Go to "Parameters" > "Experimental features" and activate the option called "SmartPGP verify certificate`;